+ A progressive, inclusive and affirming Catholic community

 On 21 September 2003 Bp.
 John Darcy Joseph Noble died at 80 years of age at Vista, California.
 He and Abp.
 Clement had been life partners for 44 years.

-Archbishop Clement, at 90 years of age, is currently based in Hollywood, CA where he “serves as local bishop and archbishop of the original American Catholic Church and the original Eucharistic Catholic Church” and “as leader and inspiration of an open and loving community…leads a Celtic Eucharist every Sunday (and) is active with the Gay and Lesbian Center of Los Angeles and provides spiritual direction and support” to clergy of the American Catholic Church.
+Archbishop Clement is currently based in Hollywood, CA where he “serves as local bishop and archbishop of the original American Catholic Church and the original Eucharistic Catholic Church” and “as leader and inspiration of an open and loving community…leads a Celtic Eucharist every Sunday (and) is active with the Gay and Lesbian Center of Los Angeles and provides spiritual direction and support” to clergy of the American Catholic Church.

 PRIMATES OF THE EUCHARISTIC CATHOLIC CHURCH (U.S.A.)